hellpig/hopping-hoop-simulator/README.md

 My only assumptions are (1) flat ground, (2), if possible, rolling-without-sliding initial velocity, and (3) the edge mass is exactly at the radius.

+I calculate the speeds after landing any hop.
+I assume that the time of the collision (the time until vy_center is 0) is negligibly small.
+Sometimes, another hop occurs mid landing, which I detect but do not simulate.

 Hopping hoop...
 [https://youtu.be/ETRpkp03stQ](https://youtu.be/ETRpkp03stQ)

+Some papers care about skidding vs slipping, which I guess is found by comparing the direction of the center of the hoop's velocity, *v\_x*, to the direction of the force of kinetic friction.
+My code prints both directions, but I prefer to just call all of it sliding.
+Then, if the hoop starts with the edge mass being straight down, there are two simple cases...
+* rolling without sliding → slide → rolling without sliding → slide → ...
+* rolling without sliding → slide → hop

 Run the Python file, hop.py!
 I use Matplotlib for graphs and animation, and I use SciPy for the numerical solvers and integrators.
 Change the parameters in the parameter section near the top of the file!